awbla/awbla-student-workflow/content/2-photography.md

 Straighten images as needed in **Photos** with sliding scale pictured below.
 This is not as precise as Photoshop, so use your best judgment.

 {% include figure.html img="crop.jpg" alt="" caption="" width="65%" %}

-ANY image you do not use can live in the Test shots folder - better than deleting incase you move the wrong photo

 ### Naming images